MikeOcasio/iOS_Apps/README.md

  ### Possible Bugs/Issues

  - As of now the only known Bug is with the user name of your PC/Mac.
-If you have any space in your actual name itll cause an optional null space that will cause the app to bug out on the seconf UI.
+If you have any space in your actual name it'll cause an optional null space that will cause the app to bug out on the second UI.

 #### Contact Me